 For the traumatized, time stand stills, and every new incident confirms the danger.
 Writing about the second intifada, Israeli historian and dove-turned-hawk Benny Morris argued, “Each suicide bomber seemed to be a microcosm of what Palestine’s Arabs had in mind for Israel as a whole.”
 This is poor political analysis… But it is a succinct summary of how a very large portion of Israeli Jews responded to the second intifada.

 The reality, though, is that most Israelis, like most Palestinians and most sane people in general, hold a number of contradictory opinions at once.
-The goal of effective political action isn’t so much to change people’s mind as to get them to put one set of their views in the foreground and push one to the background.
+The goal of effective political action isn’t so much to change people’s mind as to get them to put one set of their views in the foreground and buy periactin at a discount push one to the background.
 For a good mapping of the contradictory views on both sides, it’s worth reading the report on the recent One Voice survey.

 Many Israelis believe both that continued rule over the Palestinians is untenable – and that there’s no chance of making peace with the Palestinians.
 The challenge of effective Palestinian political action is to make Israelis pay more attention to their misgivings about the occupation – while alleviating their fears that peace is just the prelude to the next attack.